canonical/repo-policy-compliance/README.md

 * `collaborators`: Check that all outside collaborators of the project have at most `read` permissions.
-* `execute_job`: That a maintainer or above has left the comment `/canonical/self-hosted-runners/run-workflows <sommit SHA>` approving a workflow run for a specific commit SHA.
+* `execute_job`: That a maintainer or above has left the comment `/canonical/self-hosted-runners/run-workflows <commit SHA>` approving a workflow run for a specific commit SHA.
 Only applicable to forked source branches.
 * `all_`: All of the above are checked.